Protected customer data

 Where applicable, respect and apply customer consent decisions.

-Where applicable, respect and apply customer decisions to opt-out of any data sharing classified as a ‘data sale’ or similar concept under applicable laws or regulations.
+Where applicable, respect and apply customer decisions to opt out of any data sharing such as a ‘data sale’ or similar concept under applicable laws or regulations.

-If you use personal data for automated decision-making and those decisions may have legal or significant effects, then you allow customers to opt-out.
+If you use personal data for automated decision-making and those decisions might have legal or significant effects, then you must allow customers to opt out.

 Make privacy and data protection agreements with your merchants.